xkam/site/index.md

 ## Installation

-There is nothing to install, just include `getlibs` script in html -
+There is nothing to install, just include a link to `getlibs` script on CDN -

 ```html
 <script src="https://unpkg.com/getlibs"></script>